St10375811/PROG-POE-Part3/README.md

 Navigate to the project directory.
-Double-click on the solution file (YourSolutionName.sln) to open it in Visual Studio.
+Double-click on the solution file (PROG-POE-Part3.sln) to open it in Visual Studio.
 Restore NuGet packages:

 Right-click on the solution in Solution Explorer.
 Select Restore NuGet Packages.

 Build the solution:

 Press Ctrl+Shift+B or navigate to Build > Build Solution.